BEST-Porto/WORKSHOP_PHP/README.md

 ## SETUP

 ### WEB SERVERS @ FEUP
+Disclaimer: If you're from FCUP, hmmmmmmmmmmmm, well let's be real you're not.
+BUT if you are... read this anyway, and check [this](#alternative-to-using-feup-web-servers) after.

 These two servers are available at FEUP:

 **gnomo.fe.up.pt** - Is a development server accessible online from within FEUP or using VPN.
 This server reports compilation and runtime PHP errors and can be used for development.